Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 ### Finalize the wizard

-In this step, you check if any necessary information is still missing and you complete the configuration of the store.
+In this step you check if any necessary information is still missing and you complete the configuration of the store.

 #### Prerequisites